 Although my professional expertise is in dermatology, my interest in the role of water in the body really began with my passion for being out in nature.
 I love to hike and hated the fact that staying hydrated on the trail was a literal burden.
 I began to research ways to encourage the body to hold water in a healthy fashion.
 What I ultimately discovered was that the key to optimal hydration was maintaining higher concentrations of water within our cells where it does the most good.

 When it comes to cellular hydration, time is not on our side.
 In fact, as we age our cells tend to have weaker membranes that can’t optimally regulate the amount of water held inside each cell.
 As evidence of the progress from hydration to dehydration, consider the fact that when we are babies approximately 75 percent of our bodies are water.
 By the time we reach middle age our bodies’ water content can be as low as 50 percent.
 And as with almost every change in overall health, age-related changes in hydration are evident when we examine our skin.
 While children rarely need a moisturizer, it seems no one over 30 can live without it.

 The good news is that we can improve the strength and functionality of our cell membranes and reverse course on the march toward dehydration through some simple changes in how we live.
-Below are four tips on how to do just that.
+Below are three tips on how to do just that.

 1. Eat With Cellular Water in Mind